DW01/traktor-docs/engine/input.md

 # Input System - The Bridge Between Player and Game

 Input is the conversation between player and game.
 Every jump, every turn, every action starts with the player pressing a button or moving a stick.
 Without responsive, reliable input handling, even the most beautiful game feels sluggish and frustrating.
-Players notice input lag immediately—it breaks the illusion that they're actually controlling the character.
+Players notice input lag immediately.
+It breaks the illusion that they're actually controlling the character.

 Traktor's input system provides a unified way to handle input from any device: keyboard and mouse for PC players, gamepads for console-style play, and touch screens for mobile devices.
-More importantly, it handles all the details that make input feel good—dead zones on analog sticks so slight drift doesn't move your character, delta tracking for smooth mouse look, and frame-by-frame state so you can distinguish between "held down" and "just pressed."
+More importantly, it handles all the details that make input feel good.
+Dead zones on analog sticks so slight drift doesn't move your character, delta tracking for smooth mouse look, and frame-by-frame state so you can distinguish between "held down" and "just pressed."

 Think of the input system as the translator that turns physical button presses into meaningful game events.
 Whether a player presses W on the keyboard, pushes up on an analog stick, or taps an on-screen button, you can map all of those to a single "move forward" action.
 This means players can use whatever control scheme feels natural to them, and you don't have to write separate code for each input device.